 Aaron Judge activated by Yankees, no hitting yet

-NEW YORK (AP) — Aaron Judge took another small step in his return from a broken right wrist when the New York Yankees activated him from the disabled list on Friday but said he is limited for now to playing in the outfield and pinch running.
+NEW YORK (AP) — Yankees star Aaron Judge took another step in his return from a broken right wrist when he played right field for a couple of innings Friday night.

+The Yankees activated him from the disabled list before the game against Toronto.
+The team said he is limited for now to defense and pinch running — still no hitting for the slugger.

 Judge on Monday took his first on-field batting practice since the injury.
 Boone said Friday the team is a couple days from making a decision on at-bats for Judge in a simulated game, a step before he will hit in a game.
 Judge has to take more swings and face higher velocity before he hits in a game.